 - Professional Cost Estimator/Analyst (PCEA®) – the PCEA® certification is an apprentice-level certification, intended for those new to cost-related professions.
 Two years of experience in cost, budgeting, finance, accounting, or other related fields is required to qualify.
 Applicants must then pass Part I of the certification exam.
 After passing, your PCEA® is valid for 3 years and renewable only by retaking the exam.

 - Software Cost Estimating Certification (SCEC) – the SCEC certification distinguishes professionals committed to excellence and demonstrates mastery of the elements of a successful software cost estimate.
 Applicants must have 2 years of relevant software cost-related experience to qualify, then pass the SCEC exam.
-After passing, your SCEC is valid for 5 years and is renewable either by retaking the exam or by a points system.
-(See How Do I Renew My Certification).
+After passing, your SCEC is valid for 5 years and is renewable either by retaking the exam or by a points system (see How Do I Renew My Certification).
 Starting January 1, 2024, all individuals interested in sitting for the SCEC exam will be required to purchase or show proof of having purchased the CEBoK-S training material.

 To achieve one of ICEAA’s certifications, individuals must: